2024 B+W Infrared: Death Valley National Park + Alabama Hills

 — You will be placed in the best locations to maximize the infrared light under existing conditions.

 — You will receive individual help in the field to ensure a successful capture.
 Every day there will be hands-on experience in the classroom for processing your images while learning how to manage workflow.

-— Finally, you will have the opportunity to use a “loaner” external infrared lens filter to make infrared images at no charge to you!
+— Finally, you will have the opportunity to use a “loaner” external lens filter to make infrared images at no charge to you!
 720nm and 850nm infrared Kolari Vision external lens filters will be available if you do not have your own.